timescale/docs/api/add_data_node.md

 TimescaleDB][multinode] for more information about node-to-node authentication.

-Unless `bootstrap` is false, the function will attempt to bootstrap the data node by:
+Unless `bootstrap` is false, the function attempts to bootstrap the data node by:
-1. Creating the database given in `database` that will serve as the new data node.
+1. Creating the database given in `database` that serve as the new data node.
 2. Loading the TimescaleDB extension in the new database.
 3. Setting metadata to make the data node part of the distributed